Far-right politics in Croatia

-Far-right politics in Croatia (Krajnje desna politika) refers to any manifestation of far-right politics in the Republic of Croatia.
+Far-right politics in Croatia (Krajnje desna politika) refers to any manifestation of far-right politics in Croatia.
 Individuals and groups in Croatia that employ far-right politics are most often associated with the historical Ustaše movement, hence they have connections to Neo-Nazism and neo-fascism.
 That World War II political movement was an extremist organization at the time supported by the German Nazis and the Italian Fascists.
 The association with the Ustaše has been called "Neo-Ustashism" by Slavko Goldstein.

 The common perception is that the far right includes people who were either involved with the Independent State of Croatia (NDH) during World War II; sympathizers; and people who utilise their symbolism.
 The far right mainly arose from a combination of the residual hatred from the Yugoslav wars and Croatian nationalism.
 Pro-Ustaša symbols and actions have been restricted by law in Croatia since 2003.
 The most common venue for expressing these beliefs is graffiti.